Control of the Schr\"{o}dinger equation in $\mathbb{R}^3$: The critical case: Declarations

 \subsection{Acknowledgment}

 This work is part of Carvalho's Ph.D. thesis at the Department of Mathematics of the Universidade Federal de Pernambuco.
-It was mostly done while the third author was visiting Universit\'e de Lorraine.
-The third author thanks the host institution for its warm hospitality.
+It was mostly done during her visit to the Université de Lorraine.
+She thanks the host institution for its warm hospitality.